Professor Theodore J. St. Antoine is the James E. and Sarah A. Degan Professor Emeritus of Law at the University of Michigan.

-Professor St. Antoine has been a labor arbitrator for over 40 years and was president of the National Academy of Arbitrators in 1999-2000.
+St. Antoine has been a labor arbitrator for over 40 years and was president of the National Academy of Arbitrators in 1999-2000.
 He also was a member of the board of directors and the executive committee of the American Arbitration Association.
 He is a past secretary and council member of the American Bar Association's Labor and Employment Law Section and a past chair of the Michigan Bar's Labor and Employment Law Section.
-For 35 years he was a member of the UAW's Public Review Board, including eight years as its chair.
-He was the initial chair of the UAW-GM Legal Services Plan and is a past member and chair of the Michigan Attorney Discipline Board.
+For 35 years he was a member of the United Auto Worker's (UAW) Public Review Board, including eight years as its chair.
+He was the initial chair of the UAW-General Motors Legal Services Plan and is a past member and chair of the Michigan Attorney Discipline Board.

 - Labor and Employment Law